pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 ```
 Of course we would not need to pass the credentials, as there are other
 authenticate options we might use like credential manager (but then
-it\'s windows only) or Microsoft.PowerShell.SecretManagement and
+it's windows only) or Microsoft.PowerShell.SecretManagement and
 Microsoft.PowerShell.SecretStore (multi platform), please check [this
 link](https://pnp.github.io/powershell/articles/authentication.html) for
 more info.
 But regardless of authenticate option still the concept of